 | Independent Small Crews | Low overhead, flexible pricing | Variable quality, limited liability coverage | Small touch‑ups, tenant improvement projects |

-Myth 1: The Lowest Bid Is Usually the Best Value.
-False.
 According to a 2025 survey by the International Facility Management Association (IFMA), 43% of facility managers who chose the lowest bid for a commercial repaint experienced major defects within two years.
-The cheapest bid almost always means skipping vital prep.
+The cheapest bid almost always means skipping vital prep—pressure washing, scraping, and priming.
+Always ask for a line‑item breakdown.

-Myth 2: All Paint Brands Perform the Same.
-Wrong.
-We exclusively use Sherwin-Williams and Benjamin Moore products.
-Discount brands may look fine initially but lack UV resistance and washability required in high-traffic commercial corridors.
+We exclusively use Sherwin‑Williams and Benjamin Moore products.
+Discount brands may look fine initially but lack UV resistance and washability required in high‑traffic corridors.
 A 2024 study by the Paint Quality Institute found that premium paints last 40% longer in commercial settings.

-Myth 3: You Don't Need a Written Contract.
-Essential.
-Every scope, timeline, warranty, and cleanup clause should be in writing.
-Verbal agreements are a recipe for disputes.
-The PDCA recommends at least six pages in a commercial painting contract.
+Every scope, timeline, warranty, and cleanup clause must be in writing.
+Verbal agreements lead to disputes.
+The PDCA recommends at least six pages for a commercial painting contract.

 Frequently Asked Questions